rugbyprof/3013-Algorithms/Assignments/11-T02/README.md

 <img src="https://cs.msutexas.edu/~griffin/zcloud/zcloud-files/trie_example.png" width="600">

 Given a set of words, be able to build a Trie data structure.
-For example add the following words to a Trie data structure:
+For example add the following words to a Trie data structure.
+Don't just assume each of the words you see below, `pickled` contains the word `pickle` and so on.

 - peter
 - piper